Hybrid divide-and-conquer approach for tree search algorithms: Background

 More generally, in the case of search with a single satisfying assignment $v$, the worst-case query complexity using Grover's approach, will always be $O(2^{\nicefrac b2})$, where $b$ is the number of branches on the path from the root to $v$, i.e, $b = br(r) - br(v)$, where $r$ is the root of the tree.
 This is because all the vertices below $v$ will represent solutions, as explained in the previous paragraph.

-In quantum backtracking, we construct a quantum walk operator whose spectral properties reveal whether there is a leaf representing a satisfying assignment.
-To implement this operator, it suffices to be able to implement a unitary operator which given a vertex $v$, produces the children of $v$, which is not difficult given access to classical specifications of the functions $ch1,ch2, chNo, P$ (see Appendix~\ref{app:backtracking}).\footnote{Note, to implement Grover-based search or backtracking over such trees, it suffices to implement functions $ch1,ch2, chNo, P$ \emph{reversibly}.
-As in many cases, the classical, non-reversible implementations are efficient, the runtime of the reversible version is often not a problem, as long as it stays polynomial (although even sub exponential will suffice).
-However, in the context of hybrid methods, the space complexity of these implementations becomes vital, as discussed.

-Standard approaches efficiently implement a data structure which can represent the last vertex visited, and update this structure with the next vertex reversibly.
-The reversibility prevents deleting information efficiently, so the simplest solution is to store the entire branching sequence, reconstructing the state from this succinct representation.

-Indeed, the technical core of the papers~\cite{dnq-eppstein,dnq-schoning}, and parts of the remainder of this paper.} Comparing Grover's search with backtracking in the sense of query complexity, we find the following.
-Any binary tree of size $O(2^{\gamma n})$ must contain a path from the root to a leaf which has more than $\gamma n$ branches -- if the tree contains no more than $\gamma n$ branches along any path, i.e.~its branching number is $\gamma n$, then Grover's method will achieve a run-time of $O^*(2^{\gamma n/2})$ as well.\footnote{In the remainder of the text, we will be using the standard notation for ``lazy'' scalings: with the superscript $\ast$, e.g., $O^\ast., \Omega^\ast$ we denote scalings which ignore only polynomially contributing terms (relevant when the main costs scale exponentially), just as tilde, e.g. $\tilde{O}$ highlights we ignore logarithmically contributing terms (when the main costs are polynomial in the relevant parametes).}
+Comparing Grover's search with backtracking in the sense of query complexity, we find the following: any binary tree of size $O(2^{\gamma n})$ must contain a path from the root to a leaf which has more than $\gamma n$ branches -- if the tree contains no more than $\gamma n$ branches along any path, i.e.~its branching number is $\gamma n$, then Grover's method will achieve a run-time of $O^\ast(2^{\gamma n/2})$ as well.

 In other words, a limitation on the tree size -- which upper-bounds the classical search run-time -- directly limits the quantum backtracking query complexity, whereas it does not (as directly) limit Grover-based search.
 However, as we will show in the case of PPSZ, when the tree size is estimated on the basis of ($\gamma n$) maximum branching numbers, this does provide a way to directly connect classical search with Grover-based method.